mcreel/EconometricsNotes/Examples/DSGE/NNII/README.md

 # DSGE_Neural_Net_Estimation_Example

+THIS IS NOT WORKING: needs update to modern Dynare.

 NN_Estimate.m
 This code shows how the parameters of a small nonlinear DSGE model may be estimated with good accuracy, very, very quickly (e.g., in around one second).